It’s not hard to find new opinions about how you should be investing.

 Here are two examples:

-- If you invest in the stock of a single company, that company could go bankrupt and lose you all your money.
+- If you invest in the stock of a single company, that company could go bankrupt and you could lose all of your money.
 But if you invest in an index fund that spreads your money across the entire US stock market, the odds of losing all your money are virtually non-existent.

 - If you invest in a whole life insurance policy and down the line your situation changes and you can’t afford the premiums, the policy will eventually lapse and become worthless.
 But if you instead contribute to a 401(k), IRA, or other investment account, you could simply pause your contributions and the money in the account would keep growing.